gammapy/gammapy/docs/scripts/index.rst

 identified in the analysis process.
 The classes and methods included may be used in Python scripts, notebooks or as commands within IPython sessions.
-The high-level user interface could also be used to automatise processes driven by parameters declared in a configuration file in YAML format. hence, it also provides you with different configuration templates to address the most common analysis use cases identified.
+The high-level user interface could also be used to automatise processes driven by parameters declared in a configuration file in YAML format.
+Hence, it also provides you with different configuration templates to address the most common analysis use cases identified.

 .. _HLI_start: